turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetLightArray() : LightComponent[] result  -- returns the array of all components of this type
 - Component_GetObjectArray() : ObjectComponent[] result  -- returns the array of all components of this type
 - Component_GetInverseKinematicsArray() : InverseKinematicsComponent[] result  -- returns the array of all components of this type
-- Component_GetSpringArray() : InverseKinematicsComponent[] result  -- returns the array of all components of this type
+- Component_GetSpringArray() : SpringComponent[] result  -- returns the array of all components of this type
+- Component_GetScriptArray() : ScriptComponent[] result  -- returns the array of all components of this type

 - Entity_GetNameArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetLayerArray() : Entity[] result  -- returns the array of all entities that have this component type